curiousoffice/playbook/README.rst

 .. image:: ./figures/research.jpg

-Ongoing experiments are managed in our "Research & Innovation" JIRA project.
+Ongoing experiments are managed in our `"Research" <https://trello.com/b/0BdO1FTM/research>`_ Trello board.

 We rigorously research, discuss, and conclude experiments on new tools and techniques.
 Write up these experiments on the blog at your discretion.